Electrical Safety Compliance

 Power Tools and Plugs

-When using older power tools that still have metal housing, it is extremely important to use a three-pronged plug.
+Electrical tools should utilize a three-pronged plug.
 Three-pronged plugs include a ground which helps protect you in case a wire slips out of place.
 Never bend or remove the ground prong to fit a tool into a two-prong socket.
 If a wire slips out of place, the electrical current could then flow through the person holding the tool.
-Modern equipment (usually chargers) which use two-prong plugs are generally heavily insulated and include a plastic, non-conductive casing.
+Modern equipment (usually chargers) that use two-prong plugs are generally heavily insulated and include a plastic, non-conductive casing.
 Power tools with two-pronged cords must be designated as “double insulated” or include the double-insulation square-within-a-square logo.

 Lighting and Wiring